e-j-w/G4TIP/README.md

 ## Description

 GEANT4 code implementing TIP/TIGRESS DSAM/RDM using a fusion-evaporation reaction process.
-For DSAM, use the `dsam` branch.

 At present, the TIP CsI wall/ball and GRIFFIN/TIGRESS array geometries are implemented.
 Step-wise decay of the residual nucleus (gamma ray cascade) is also availaible.

-This code requires GEANT4 version 10.x (see the version 9.4 branch for the most recent code compatible with version 9).
-If the ROOT interface is needed, the code in the version 9.4 branch should be used instead.

 ## Installation